dmckeow/GonzalezLabServer/README.md

 echo $MODULEPATH # Any lua files in these paths will be available
 ```

+* As a user I could:
-Able to load conda as a module and create an env just for my user
+  * Load conda as a module and create an env, which went to my home
+  * Load R and install packages, which went to my home also

+##### Issue
+* Could this setup create problems in the future?